csound-plugins/csound-plugins/src/else/docs/linenv.md

 </CsOptions>

 <CsInstruments>

 /*
-    This is the example file of rampgate rampgate is a triggerable envelope with a sustain segment
+    This is the example file for opcode "linenv"

+    linenv is a triggerable envelope with a sustain segment

-    aout rampgate kgate, isustidx, kval0, ktime1, kval1, ..., ktimen, kvaln
+    aout linenv kgate, isustidx, kval0, ktime1, kval1, ..., ktimen, kvaln

     NB: use isustidx=-1 if no sustain is desired
     NB: use xtratim if necessary to allow for release segment